 So how could this oversight have happened?
 The answer is simple; to perform solar access and overshadowing analyses, we need to calculate the sun path, which references true north, not the Map Grid of Australia (MGA).
 But many architects confuse the two, and it is not hard to see why.

 MGA is the projected coordinate system used in Australia.
 As explained in this tutorial, MGA is a flat, two-dimensional surface.
 Gridlines are straight and parallel.
 But as we’ve known since the 5th century BC, the earth is not flat.
 True north is the direction along the earth’s surface towards the geographic North Pole.
 MGA is, therefore, grid north and differs from true north.
-The angle between grid north and true north is known as the grid convergence, and in Sydney, true north is east of grid north by almost 1 degree.
+The angle between grid north and true north is known as the grid convergence, and in Sydney, true north is west of grid north by almost 1 degree.

 Confusion, therefore, arises firstly due to the fact of dealing with two norths (grid north and true north), and secondly where there are mixed requirements for Development Application whereby some drawings/models need to be orientated to MGA, while others need to be orientated to true north.
 To demonstrate this, take Clause 6.17 of Sydney’s Local Environment Plan (LEP) 2012, which describes sun access planes: “coordinates are Map Grid of Australia 1994 coordinates and horizontal bearings are measured from true north.”
 Moreover, while MGA is often defined, true north and grid convergence are not, presumably because they are accepted concepts in geodesy.
 In any case, much confusion could be avoided if a simple definition was added to the relevant documents.